creek-service/multi-module-template/README.md

     1. Replace the `multi-module-template` repo name with the name of the new project.
        Each place is marked with a `ChangeMe` comment.
     2. Replace the [`example`](example) module with the repos first module.
+    3. Replace the `creek.template.module.multi` module name with a suitable module name.
+       Each place is marked with a `ChangeMe` comment.
-    3. Replace this README.md
+    4. Replace this README.md
-    4. Commit changes as a PR (so you can test the PR build works!)
+    5. Commit changes as a PR (so you can test the PR build works!)
 5. Finish customising the repo in GitHub `Settings`->`Branches` and protect the `main` branch:
     1. Tick `Require a pull request before merging`
        1. With `Require approvals` set to 1.